Madison County, Missouri

 Madison County is a county located in the Lead Belt region of the U.S. state of Missouri.
 As of the 2020 census, the population was 12,626.
 Its county seat and largest city is Fredericktown.
 The county was officially organized on December 14, 1818, and was named after President James Madison.
 Mining has been a key industry in this area with Madison County recorded as having the oldest lead mine west of the Mississippi River.
+During the 1925 tri-state tornado, farm buildings were destroyed and livestock were killed.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 498 sqmi, of which 494 sqmi is land and 3.2 sqmi (0.6%) is water.